 I always start with a little because it is a bit strong when you first try it.

 Hot tea or coffee drinks

-Use as a spice for scrambled eggs, veggies or meats
+Use as a spice for scrambled eggs, veggies, or meats

 Great for colds in warm green tea with some honey

 When I first heard about turmeric I looked at the containers and I wanted to smell it, you know so I didn’t waste my money if I didn’t like what I smelled.
-No, I didn’t smell it, but I wanted to see if I could add it my drinks, etc. I gambled and purchased two bottles.
+No, I didn’t smell it, but I wanted to see if I could add it to my drinks, etc. I gambled and purchased two bottles.
 I’m so glad I did.